Rationally Inattentive Statistical Discrimination: Arrow Meets Phelps: Results

 at which the game has two impartial equilibria.
 For all $\lambda \neq \lambda^*$, the impartial equilibrium is unique.

 The discriminatory case is illustrated by Figure~\ref{figure2}.
-In order to induce high effort from $m$ and low effort from $w$, the profile $(X,Y)$ must lie above the black line segment and below the blue line segment.
+In order to induce high effort from $m$ and low effort from $w$, the profile $(X,Y)$ must lie above the blue line segment and below the black line segment.